Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Conclusion

-\section{conclusion}
+\section{Conclusion}

 This paper has investigated MMEC in the time-slotted systems with block fading channels and fixed transmit power at the nodes.
-We have considered stochastic offloading scheme in a system with an SS, an RS, and an HS, where SS sends its tasks to the RS and the RS randomly decides to process the received tasks by its own computing server or to forward them to be processed at the HS.
-We have provided a framework which takes into account the effect of all the transmission and computation buffers in the system and, exploiting the queuing theory, we have characterized the ART of the system.
+We have studied stochastic offloading scheme in a system with an SN, an RN, and an HN, where SN sends its tasks to the RN and the RN decides in a random way to compute the arrived tasks by its own server or to forward them to be processed at the HN.
+We have provided a framework which considers the impact of all the computation and transmission queues in the system and, exploiting the queuing theory, we have characterized the ART of the system.
 We have also proposed the concept of the ARE, as the product of the SAP and the ART, which provides a novel viewpoint about energy efficiency.
 In order to minimize the ART or the ARE, we have proposed the MART and MARE schemes with the corresponding problem formulations and have analyzed their feasible sets and the objective functions.
 Based on that, we have presented solution methods and have evaluated their performances.
-Numerical results confirm the validity of the presented analysis and show that the proposed schemes significantly improve the ART and ARE compared with the baseline methods.
+Numerical results confirm the validity of the presented analysis and demonstrate that the proposed schemes significantly improve the ART and ARE compared with the related baseline methods.
 Moreover, through the extensive evaluations, we have shown the possible trends in the outcomes of the proposed schemes in different scenarios.